Carlo Costa

 In writing music for his own ensembles and ad-hoc projects Carlo employs a compositional language designed for improvisers which makes use of a mixture of traditional notation, graphic scores, symbols, written directions and cue methods to merge and juxtapose composed elements with improvisation.

-His current projects include: a solo percussion project; Natura Morta, an improvising trio of percussion and strings (with violist Frantz Loriot and bassist Sean Ali) Earth Tongues, trio of brass and percussion (with trumpeter Joe Moffett and tubaist Dan Peck); Moritz/Ali/Costa (with saxophonist Jonathan Moritz and bassist Sean Ali); a European quartet named Diaphane with pianist Raphael Loher, tubist Carl Ludwig Hübsch and violist Frantz Loriot; a duo with contrabass clarinetist John McCowen; a duo with clarinetist Philippe Lauzier; and a thirteen piece ensemble named Acustica.
+His current projects include: a solo percussion project; Natura Morta, an improvising trio of percussion and strings with violist Frantz Loriot and bassist Sean Ali; Earth Tongues, trio of brass and percussion with trumpeter Joe Moffett and tubist Dan Peck; Moritz/Ali/Costa with saxophonist Jonathan Moritz and bassist Sean Ali; a European quartet named Diaphane with pianist Raphael Loher, tubist Carl Ludwig Hübsch and violist Frantz Loriot; a duo with clarinetist Philippe Lauzier; a duo with hardanger fiddle player Zosha Warpeha, the trio Hypersurface with guitarist Drew Wesely and cellist Lester St. Louis, a duo with contrabass clarinetist John McCowen and a duo with percussionist Flin van Hemmen.

-As a sideman Carlo currently works or has worked with the following projects: a trio called Hypersurface with guitarist Drew Wesely and cellist Lester St. Louis; the experimental folk-jazz group Laila and Smitty which is led by Kenny Warren; a trio led by dancer Azumi Oe (with Sean Ali); Mujô Quartet led by Jean-Brice Godet (with Michaël Attias and Pascal Niggenkemper on bass); a trio led by electric bassist Raphael Malfliet (with Todd Neufeld); and a large ensemble led by Raphael Malfliet; a trio led by double bassist Brandon Lopez (featuring Alejandro Florez on acoustic guitar); the Shayna Dulberger Quartet; the Sandra Weiss Quintet; and many others.
+As a sideman Carlo currently works or has worked with the following projects: a quartet led by Canadian clarinetist Philippe Lauzier called Splendide Abysse; Laila and Smitty, a New York City-based experimental folk-jazz group led by Kenny Warren; a trio led by butoh dancer Azumi Oe (with Sean Ali); Mujô Quartet led by French clarinetist Jean-Brice Godet (with Michaël Attias and Pascal Niggenkemper on bass); a trio and a large ensemble led by the Belgian electric bassist Raphael Malfliet; a trio led by New York City-based double bassist Brandon Lopez (with Alejandro Florez); SWQ a quintet led by Swiss bassoonist and saxophonist Sandra Weiss Quintet; and several others.

 In November 2014, Carlo founded the label Neither/Nor Records which is dedicated to experimental and improvised music.